What is the Ideal Time for my Outdoor Wedding Ceremony?

 3) Sun/shadow transition line passing through the scene.
 Similar to the above, but even more difficult to work with, when a shadow is being cast by a nearby building or other large object, and the edge of the shadow crosses directly through the ceremony area, it results part of the scene being lit with full sun and the other part being in shade.
 In its most difficult incarnation, this sun/shadow line passes right through the spot where the couple is standing, perhaps even crossing right through them.

 4) Dappled light.
-While the relative shade of a large tree can offer relief from the midday sun, light filtering through the trees can create prominent bright spots on subjects.
-This is easily recognizable when you approach such an area, as you can see the distinct pattern of spots being projected onto the ground.
+While the relative shade of a large tree can offer relief from the midday sun, light filtering through the trees can create prominent bright spots being projected onto subjects.
+This is easily recognizable when you approach such an area, as you can see the prominent pattern of spots scattered around on the ground.

 The romantic notion of a sunset ceremony is enticing to some couples, but in many cases it's actually not ideal in terms of the best light for good photographs.
-Because many outdoor weddings in New Orleans take place in French Quarter courtyards, the somewhat enclosed nature of these spaces can make them quite dark at sunset, and furthermore also eliminates much of the actual visual appeal of a sunset ceremony from the perspective of you and your guests, since the buildings obscure much of the view of the sunset itself.
+Because many outdoor weddings in New Orleans take place in French Quarter courtyards, the somewhat enclosed nature of these spaces can make them quite dark at sunset, and furthermore also eliminates much if not all of the aesthetic appeal of a sunset ceremony from the perspective of you and your guests, since the buildings obscure much of the view of the sunset itself.

 A more open outdoor area will possibly be better suited to take advantage of a nice sunset.
 With the sun setting directly behind the couple, with some supplemental lighting added it can create a stunningly beautiful visual effect in the background!
 And if the western sky of the setting sun is facing couple, the soft and warm light at that particular moment is often absolutely perfect, though the downside is that this window of great light is very brief, rapidly diminishing as the sun dips below the horizon.
 And for this reason, it can be a bit risky to schedule a ceremony to begin right at sunset, as weddings often end up starting a little late, and this brief period of excellent light can be gone by then.
 Of course, I can still capture beautiful images even in the dark through the use of lighting equipment, the overall look of the images will be different from daytime shots.
 In short, if you have a strong desire for your ceremony to take place at sunset, and have a suitable outdoor location to take advantage of it, consider actually scheduling your ceremony to start 10-15 minutes before the sunset time.
 If all goes well in terms of starting on time, your ceremony will be ending right as the sun is setting.
 And if we end up starting a few minutes late, we'll still have good light to shoot with.